segunfamisa/segunfamisa.github.io/_posts/2018-01-04-notification-channels-android-o.md

 ### Updating/reading notification channels settings

 After creating notification channels, the ability to control is left to the user.
-They can turn off notifications, change priority, lights & vibration settings etc for any channel they desire.
+They can turn off notifications, change priority, lights and vibration settings etc. for any channel they desire.
 However, it is possible to programmatically read the current channel settings.
-You may need this, so that you can present the status of the notification channel to your user - for example, if the user has turned off notification for a certain group chat, you may display a "mute" icon next to the group details or somewhere it's visible to the user.
+You may need this, so that you can present the status of the notification channel to your user.
+For example, if the user has turned off notifications for a certain group chat, you may display a "mute" icon next to the group details or somewhere it's visible to the user.

-It's important not to make this intrusive in anyway or obstructing them from going about their normal activities in the app because it defeats the purpose of giving users the power to control the settings for the channel.
+It's important not to make this intrusive in anyway or obstruct users from going about their normal activities in the app because it defeats the purpose of giving users the power to control the settings for the channel.

 To read the notification channel details, you need to get a reference to the notification channel, and query the settings you desire.